cyborg-ai-git/doc_evo_framework_ai/doc/25_bridge.md

 #### Decentralized PQVpn
 The **Evo Bridge Layer** work as a virtual vpn , all data are crypted end-to-end , no Man-in-the middle attack are possible, no data exposed for use privacy and security

-### Relay Peer
-Relay peer is important to Nat peer that can not tunnelling connection, the relay peer , check if peer is an enemy banned so block the connection otherwise, send the EApiEvent to the correct peer, only the destination peer can decrypt correctly the data

 #### Blockchain-Based Decentralization